 Best Superfoods for Energy and Immunity

 The term superfood gets thrown around a lot in marketing, but behind the hype there are genuinely powerful foods that can make a measurable difference in your energy levels and immune function.
 These are not exotic supplements or expensive powders.
-They are whole, nutrient-dense foods that have been consumed for centuries and are backed by modern nutritional science.
+They are whole, nutrient-dense foods consumed for centuries and backed by modern nutritional science.
 Incorporating them into your regular diet can help you feel more energized, recover from illness faster, and reduce your risk of chronic disease.

 Understanding Nutrient Density